larsarv/java-record-mutator-generator/README.md

 - Fluent API: Generated mutators provide a chainable, readable API for modifying record components.
 - Immutable Output: All mutations result in a new immutable record instance.
 - Nested Record Support: Enabling deep mutation.
 - Can act as builders.
+Can guarantee at compile time that all setters for the record components are called in order of declaration.
 - List, Set, and Map Support: Lists, Sets, and Maps can be mutated using specialized mutator interfaces, allowing you to mutate individual items or apply transformations to all items.
 - Compile-Time Generation: Uses annotation processing to generate mutator classes at compile time.